WSGO

 WSGO (1440 AM) is a commercial radio station, licensed to Oswego, New York, and serving the northern suburbs of the Syracuse metropolitan area.
-The station is owned by Galaxy Communications and airs a sports radio format.
+The station is owned by Galaxy Media Partners and airs a sports radio format.

-The station, like most of Galaxy Communications' Oswego cluster, is a direct repeater of a Syracuse sister station, in WSGO's case, AM 1200 WTLA.
-Like WTLA, it simulcasts its programming full-time on a 220 watt FM translator, W261AC, at 100.1 MHz).
+The station, like most of Galaxy Media Partners' Oswego cluster, is a direct repeater of a Syracuse sister station, in WSGO's case, WTLA (1200 AM).
+Like WTLA, it simulcasts its programming full-time on a 220-watt FM translator, W261AC, on 100.1 MHz).

-WSGO operates at 1,000 watts by day.
-But at night, when radio waves travel farther, it reduces power to only 45 watts to avoid interfering with other stations on AM 1440.
+WSGO operates with 1,000 watts by day.
+At night, when radio waves travel farther, it reduces power to 45 watts to avoid interfering with other stations on AM 1440.
 It uses a non-directional antenna at all times, located on Dutch Ridge Road in Oswego, adjacent to Route 481.

 Programming

 WSGO and WTLA have two local weekday sports shows, in middays and afternoon drive time.
 The rest of the schedule features programming from ESPN Radio, the Syracuse ISP Sports Network (carrying Syracuse University sports), the New York Giants Radio Network and the NFL on Westwood One.
 They had previously carried New York Mets baseball games until the New York Mets Radio Network was discontinued in 2019 due to the high cost of satellite time.